arp242/gopher.vim/API.markdown

       order (hopefully).
       TODO: Don't run multiple jobs that modify the buffer at the same time.
 For some tools (like gorename) we need a global lock.
-      TODO: allow inspecting which jobs are running (in :GoDiag?)

     gopher#system#job_wait(job)
       Wait for a job to finish.
 Note that the exit_cb or close_cb may still be